colonyos/pollenator/README.md

 ```

 This will generate a **project.yaml** file and the **src**, **data**, **result** directories.
 It also generates some sample code in Python.
-Note that any languga can be supported by specifing another Docker image and setting the *cmd* option in the **project.yaml**.
+Note that any language can be supported by specifing another Docker image and setting the *cmd* option in the **project.yaml**.

 ```console
 INFO[0000] Creating directory     Dir=./cfs/src